Mohamad Awang (left) and me posing in one late morning after prep-class, on the flower bed of A Block hostel facing the dining hall.

 I did not have the idea of ragging among the hostel boarders, and I was not warned so by any body, but the idea slowly came into being as I moved on.
 However I was not abused by the seniors, probably because I was not attractive enough judging from my bed attire in the dorm, or perhaps because my next bed neighbour, on my left, wall-site, was a form 3AM senior named Wan Ahmad Khalid (not his real name), a smart, handsome with an Elvis curly hair, well-dressed good-looking boy.
 He helped me on many occasions.
 One day in June, I found out that someone had stolen my POSB passbook and managed to draw fifty-ringgit from it, and unwisely put back the passbook in my locker from where he took it.
 He left for me only five ringgit in the account.
 I reported the stealing to the hostel captain who quickly started the investigation.
 That night it was a big story in the hostel and during the prep-class, for the thief managed to get the money drawn from POSB passbook, since it needed a thump-impression to get approved.
 Immediately after the night prep-class ended, the thief came to see me, took me to Mak Jah tuck shop just outside the school compound for a bowl of 'bubur pulut hitam', and on the way back he admitted that he stole my money, knowing that I was an FMS recipient and had some deposit in POSB.
 He unfortunately was Wan Ahmad (not his real name).
 He promised to pay me back monthly and we settled it with the captain.
 However, it took me the next month to get the first fifteen ringgit.
 I wrote a letter to his brother, who was his guardian, in Dungun telling him the incident.
 His brother, despite getting frustrated and angried with me, settled the money in two monthly installments, cash-registered directly to me to the school address.
 I told my mother of the incident, but she could only monitor the progress.
 That was the first time I handled my matters alone, successfully, without my mother's help.
 Not long after that I moved to the opposite row in the dorm.
 As some of the students had in their locker, I also had a small hot water thermos (the hot water was available from the kitchen, a small cup, and sometimes a tin of milk, a margerine pack, and thus completed with pack of biscuit for supper after night prep class (instead of going out of the school compound).

 The most notorious boy in the block, a form two English medium, happened to be staying in my dorm too, a few beds away to my right.
-He was nicked Mohd Kera (not his real name), and his activity was 'painting' the boys face with fabric paint at night when they were fast asleep.
+He was nicked Mohd (not his real name), and his activity was 'painting' the boys face with fabric paint at night when they were fast asleep.
 He had the paint for his art class, as had every body for the subject.
 It took a thinner, not soap, to remove the paint.
-Many boys got his manace, including me, once.
+Many boys got his menace, including me, once.
 At one time the food in the hostel was so bad, that prefects led the students in a protest.
 The warden wanted to know the leaders and with the prefects taking part obviously he met with the incooperations, until he met a boy, a form one English medium, who liked chicken so much, at any cost, in his meal.
 With the bribe in a restaurant in KT, the warden was told everything.
-However the prefects were forgiven, but the boy, since then was nicked Ramli Daging Ayam (Chicken Ramli) - (not his real name), and secretly the prefects asked the profesional job of Mohd Kera to teach Ramli.
+However the prefects were forgiven, but the boy, since then was nicked Ramayam (not his real name), , and secretly the prefects asked the professional job of Mohd to teach Ramayam.
 He went home for two weeks.
 When he returned to the hostel again, with hairless head, everybody knew that he got the paint more than just on his face.

 In SS in 1964 and the years before, there were afternoon classes for Extension School (Sekolah Lanjutan) catering the LCE drop-outs as a second chance.
 If they make in the Qualifying Test at the end of the year, they would be readmitted in form four the following year.
 But the students did not stay in the hostel, and thus the hostel did not have the experience of handling afternoon session students in the morning.
 But this year, my batch was SS students, some of them like myself were hostel boarders.
 There have never been prep-class in the morning, so the hostel had to make one from this year, seeing that we did nothing in the morning.
 The class was held in the recreation room of the A Block from eight thirty to eleven.
 And I was picked by warden CheGu Ghani to become the 'prefect'.
 My job was to keep the class in order, that is to make sure that students were studying or doing their homeworks during the class, and to watch that they do not make any manaces.
 I also had to keep the attendance register everyday.
 The register had to be endorsed by the warden by ten thirty in the morning which I normally accomplished by seeing him in the school tuck-shop while the teachers were having their refreshment during the school recess.
 And I never had any problem with the job because all the students were of my batch, and there were only about thirty of them, less than the size of a class.